springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The SpringerLink website contains content that is rendered in two separate, inconsistent designs.
+This product contains content that is rendered in two separate, inconsistent designs.
 The designs have different navigation methods, within the same collections of pages.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
 Pages rendered in the <strong>older</strong> design are currently journals, and ancillary pages such as search, indexes, and account management.
 <br><br>